-J ' How to vote 0 Decide which candidate you want to elect as mayor 4 and mark your choice on the mayoral 4 ballot paper.
-The instructions with the ballot paper tell you how to do this.
-0 Decide which candidate(s) you want to elect as
+How to vote

+- For each of the elections: - if only 2 candidates are named on the ballot paper for the election, decide which candidate you want to elect and mark your choice on the ballot paper.
+The instructions on the ballot paper tell you how to do this; - if 3 or more candidates are named on the ballot paper for the election, decide the order of your choices for the candidates and indicate the order of your choices on the ballot paper.
+The instructions on the ballot paper tell you how to do this. - Q Put your completed ballot papers into the envelope provided and seal the envelope. - Sign and date the elector's certificate.

-- councillors and mark your choice on the councillors ballot paper.
-The instructions with the ballot paper tell you how to do this. - Put your completed ballot papers into the envelope provided and seal the envelope. - Fill in and sign the elector's certificate. - Post that envelope to the Returning Officer, or deliver it to an electoral officer at: - the offices of the local government during office hours before election day; or - a polling place between 8 a.m. and 6 p.m. on election day.
+- Post the envelope to the Returning Officer, or deliver it to an electoral officer at: - the offices of the local government during office hours before election day; or - a polling place between 8 a.m. and 6 p.m. on election day.